 Sims cited Silicon Valley darling Airbnb as an example of identity innovation, noting that its online hospitality platform offers a single view of each traveler throughout all phases of the customer experience.
 “Airbnb built an entire business on customer identity,” he said.
 “Former challenger brands are now competing and winning with identity as the differentiator.
 The good news is that there’s not a limited supply of good customer experiences in the world.
 Any brand can deliver better relationships.”

-That ability to deliver better relationships and more seamless, substantive experiences will grow more essential as the Age of the Customer rolls on, Stanhope said.
+That ability to deliver better relationships and more substantive, seamless experiences will grow more essential as the Age of the Customer rolls on, Stanhope said.
 “Identity is the next competitive battleground.
 Consumers expect contextual engagement in the moment, where they want it and how they want it.
 And if they don’t get it from you, they’ll find a brand who’ll give it to them.”

 Looking to continue your master class in identity resolution?
 View the complete 45-minute webinar here.